iitis/aruco_labeling/README.md

 ## ROS interface

 We provide our code as a ROS node for easy use in robotic applications.
-ROS API for the node is following:
+The ROS interface of the node consists of the following elements:

 ### Published Topics